shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

   	<img src="CAKE0000.png">
 </div>

-The augmented images for the above sample image are as shown below:
+The augmented images for the above sample image as described in the order above are as shown below:
 <p float="left">
   <img src="CAKE0000_FLIP_LR.png" width="100" />
   <img src="CAKE0000_Flip_UP.png" width="100" />